BorisDaich/vault-maven-plugin/README.md

 This Maven plugin supports pull and pushing Maven project properties from secrets stored in [HashiCorp](https://www.hashicorp.com) [Vault](https://www.vaultproject.io/).

+This is deeply reworked fork of the https://github.com/DecipherNow/vault-maven-plugin

+Important changes:

+Support for the Vault's RoleId & SecretId flow see here https://www.vaultproject.io/docs/auth/approle.html

+Support for token, RoleId, SecretId to be configured as properties in the user's ~/.m2/settings.xml

+that let you have no credentials in the source control.

+TODO: Boris:

+- [ ] Document the usage

+- [ ] Provide examples

 ## Usage

 To include the vault-maven-plugin in your project add the following plugin to your `pom.xml` file: